pyjhzwh/MultiGraphTemporalMotifMining/README.md

-# STEMMING: Sampling TEmporal Multigraph Motifs IN Graphs
+# Accurate and Fast Estimation of Temporal Motifs using Path Sampling

-This is the code for the paper "STEMMING: Sampling TEmporal Multigraph Motifs IN Graphs" (under submission).
+This is the code for the paper "Accurate and Fast Estimation of Temporal Motifs using Path Sampling" (under submission).

 ## Build